Kisi keeps your space running smoothly and securely.

 For legal fees, you could pay around $200 an hour for processing lease agreements, finalizing a sale, and negotiating other business contract terms.
 Of course, it is likely that you might need to engage with a lawyer throughout the running of your business.
 So, it is a good idea to set aside some resources to cater for this as an ongoing maintenance cost.

 While setting up the physical side of your business and making sure that all your administrative bases are covered, investing in your advertising and marketing efforts is also important.
-This is an often-forgotten aspect when considering the cost to option a gym.
+This is an often-forgotten aspect when considering the cost to open a gym.
 But, it is very important to factor your digital marketing needs into your budget.

 This can include everything from your website to hiring people to run your social media pages.
 While you can rely on internal resources to do some degree of marketing, like word of mouth, it is advisable to set aside a marketing and advertising budget.
 This is especially important when you are still in the early stages of building your business and a client base.